joshbegley/nyt-latest/README.md

 `Prime Minister Mario Draghi is expected to require that workers in health care facilities be vaccinated, a move that will test the legal limits of his government’s efforts to stem coronavirus outbreaks.`\
 https://nytimes.com/2021/03/31/world/europe/italy-covid-vaccines-health-workers.html?searchResultPosition=4

-**What role do journalists play inside the courtroom?**\
+**Inside the courtroom, a rotating pool of journalists is monitoring the action.**\
-`Two seats for the trial of Derek Chauvin are reserved for reporters and various journalists, including from The New York Times, who take on the role of pool reporter.`\
+`Two seats for the trial of Derek Chauvin are reserved for journalists.
+Outside the courtroom, many other members of the media are standing by.`\
 https://nytimes.com/2021/03/31/us/pool-reporters-derek-chauvin-trial.html?searchResultPosition=5

 **Since the Oscar-Nominated ‘Collective,’ Much and Little Has Changed**\